Previews, bounce rates, time on website, conversions and average order value are all great stats to track – in fact you’re probably already doing it.

 - Are there search queries that return too few or too many results?

 - What facets are they using to navigate?
-Make the most popular once more prominent.
+Make the most popular ones more prominent.

-- Desktop Checkout and Registration Funnels — Pay close attention to the checkout and registration funnels during the holiday season and track the difference in conversion rates and funnel drop off points for new vs return visitors.
-Chances are you won't be able to make any major changes during holiday season.
-However, you may be able to find an easy way to change messaging to add clarity and you'll get some great data points to optimize your checkout process next year.
+Desktop Checkout and Registration Funnels — Pay close attention to these during the holiday season.
+Also, track the difference in conversion rates and funnel drop off points for new vs. return visitors.
+Chances are you won’t be able to make any major changes during the holiday season.
+However, you may be able to find an easy way to change messaging to add clarity and you’ll get some great data points to optimize your checkout process next year.

-- Mobile Shopping Behaviors & Checkout Funnel — 2016 is going to be the biggest holiday season for mobile yet.
-Take the time to track mobile behaviors and KPIs the same way you do overall site behaviors, in particular the checkout funnel to identify where visitors abandon the process.
-If it's different than on the desktop version, there's potentially a big opportunity for improvement.
+Mobile Shopping Behaviors & Checkout Funnel — 2016 is going to be the biggest holiday season for mobile to date.
+Take the time to track mobile behaviors and key performance indicators the same way you do overall site behaviors.
+Be sure to monitor the checkout funnel to identify where visitors abandon the site.
+If you see more visitors bailing out on the mobile version of your site as compared to the desktop, there’s potentially a big opportunity for improvement.